This page lists all of the interfaces exposed by the treq package.

 method, the HTTP method as bytes.

-url, the the full URL of the request as bytes.
+url, the full URL of the request as text.

 params, a dictionary of query parameters mapping query keys lists of values (sorted alphabetically).